Is small data the key to unlocking your big data?

-It doesn’t matter if we’re in sales, finance, marketing, or operations — we’ve all become accustomed to finding and analyzing data to make better decisions.
+It doesn’t matter if we’re in sales, finance, marketing, or operations — we’ve all become accustomed to finding insights by analyzing data to make better decisions.

 The rise of data — or rather ‘big data’ — has created several opportunities for organizations, especially when it comes to understanding customers, boosting efficiencies, and streamlining operations.

 However, much of the data used to generate the insights that help achieve these goals is generated, captured, and stored in the public domain.
 It doesn’t offer any unique insights or provide a sustainable competitive advantage.

 But there’s a way to unlock the value in that big data.
 It’s small data.

 Small data, in today’s world, equals old-fashioned primary research.

 It doesn’t have to be collected by deploying a team to speak to end users or collaborating with a market research firm — it can be done online using targeted surveys, by requesting a random group of customers to provide feedback on a new function, or in other creative ways.

 However, the data that is collected will be specific to your product, solution, service, or brand and will provide unique insights into what consumers really want.

 Of course, you’ll need to be careful about how you select the sample set of customers whose opinion you’ll include in your small data.

 Getting it right means that you’ll be able to factor in big data to capture deep insights about your customers, understand their needs, and hopefully deliver a product or service that’s more likely to succeed in the competitive marketplace.